pguibert6WIND/frr/doc/user/pathd.rst

    Default the maximum SID depth to 4.

+.. clicmd:: msd-srv6 end-d (1-255)

+   Specify the maximum number of SIDs present in an SRH when performing decapsulation for SRv6.

+.. clicmd:: msd-srv6 end-pop (1-255)

+   Specify the maximum number of SIDs in the SRH to which the router can apply PSP or USP behaviors.

+.. clicmd:: msd-srv6 h-encaps (1-255)

+   Specify the maximum number of SIDs in the SRH that can be added to SRH with the H.Encaps behavior.

+.. clicmd:: msd-srv6 segs-left (1-255)

+   Specify the maximum number of SIDs in the SRH before applying the End behavior.

+.. clicmd:: no msd-srv6 end-d

+   Reset the value and disable the sending of the maximum number of SIDs present in an SRH when performing decapsulation for SRv6.

+.. clicmd:: no msd-srv6 end-pop

+   Reset the value and disable the sending of the maximum number of SIDs in the SRH to which the router can apply PSP or USP behaviors.

+.. clicmd:: no msd-srv6 h-encaps

+   Reset the value and disable the sending of the maximum number of SIDs in the SRH that can be added to SRH with the H.Encaps behavior.

+.. clicmd:: no msd-srv6 segs-left

+   Reset the value and disable the sending of the maximum number of SIDs in the SRH before applying the End behavior.

 .. clicmd:: peer WORD [precedence (1-255)]

    Specify a peer and its precedence in a PCC definition.